 What’s the future of optimized chemical management programs?

-While we continue to help clients save thousands on their chemical injection programs, EZ Ops is also investigating the future of chemical management with data-driven insights from machine learning.
+While we continue to help customers save thousands on their chemical injection programs, EZ Ops is also investigating the future of chemical management with data-driven insights from machine learning.

 By using historical data, we created a predictive model to calculate the best performance standard to achieve top production for each individual well including the chemical consumption rate and temperature.
 The data can predict anomalies based on outliers and suggest corrective measures.